bitsmaestro/dockerimages/README.md

 # dockerimages
-place to docker files for images
+place to docker store files for images